offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 `{bm} /(Functions\/Argument Matching)_TOPIC/`

-When an function is called but the arguments types don't match the parameter list types, the compiler attempts to obtain a correct set of types through a set of conversions on the arguments.
-For example, if a parameter expects a reference to an constant object but what gets passed into the argument is an object, the argument is automatically converted to a constant object and its reference is used.
+When a function is called but the arguments types don't match the parameter list types, the compiler attempts to obtain a correct set of types through a set of conversions on the arguments.
+For example, if a parameter expects a reference to a constant object but what gets passed into the argument is an object, the argument is automatically converted to a constant object and its reference is used.

 ```c++
 bool test(const int &obj) { ... }